cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md

 At its core, a blockchain application is a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).

-A state machine is a computer science concept whereby a machine can have multiple states, but only one at a given time.
+A state machine is a computer science concept whereby a machine can have multiple states, but only one at any given time.
 There is a state, which describes the current state of the system, and transactions, that trigger state transitions.

 Given a state S and a transaction T, the state machine will return a new state S'.